notori0us/mysite/content/pages/5-technical_skills.md

 finally a suite of debuggers (primarily gdb).

 #### web development
+At IBM, I worked for a significant amount of time writing Javascript with Dojo, giving me a solid base of experience with AJAX and REST calls.
 Through hackathons and personal projects, I have learned MVC web development using frameworks like python/django and ruby/rails.
+Additionally through these projects I have learned css and sass/scss to a degree.

 #### system administration
 I have reasonably extensive experience managing Windows systems with Active